lorenae/qb4olap/README.md

 The main improvement in v1.3 is the ability to represent custom rollup relationships.

-We suggest to use dcterms:conformsTo property to indicate to which version of QB4OLAP is used in a dataset.
+We suggest to use dcterms:conformsTo property to indicate which version of QB4OLAP is used in a dataset.

 #Documentation and related resources
 Our [wiki](https://github.com/lorenae/qb4olap/wiki) contains a detailed description of the elements of the vocabulary, examples of QB4OLAP in-use, and related publications.